lrcfmd/pigen/README.md

 ```bash
 checkpoints/
 ```
-This ensures tests/test_dummy_generate.py and pigen/generate.py scripts can locate it.
+This ensures pigen/generate.py can locate it.
-*Note: Large files (>100 MB) are stored externally to keep the repository lightweight.
-By default, the test_dummy_generate.py test is skipped if the checkpoint is not found*

 Run
 ```bash